 The City of De Pere Water Utility is proud of the water and service that we provide to our customers.
 This annual report provides us an opportunity to explain our operation and provides information regarding the water we supply and how it may affect your health.
 We hope that this information will allow you to make informed choices.
 We are committed to provide a safe, efficient, and reliable water system.
 We hope that you find this information useful and invite your questions or comments.
-If you would like to know more about the information contained in this report, please contact Eric Zygarlicke at (920) 339-4063.
+If you would like to know more about the information contained in this report or you would like a copy of the source water assessment, please contact Eric Zygarlicke at (920) 339-4063.